joshwycuff/Notes/Work/Scratch.md

 Go through cnn-zion issues and/or PRs.
-Implement Code Owners.
-Add Christian and Rosh to Code Owners.

 Check with Jon on new dbt roles.

-Discuss with Rosh and Christian giving JT SecurityAdmin.

 Go to Verlin and/or Virginia for Snowflake account help.